Young Women And The Resistance: Deja Foxx, Saffiyah Khan Make Headlines This Week [Opinion]

 Only 15 days in, this month has already seen quite a dramatic series of events when it comes to the conversation surrounding women’s issues and the resistance against gender discrimination.
 This week brought young women from all over the world to the forefront of the political conversation, seeming to act as a direct answer to recent scandals such as President Donald Trump’s controversial defense of Fox News host and alleged sexual assaulter Bill O’Reilly coming just days after Trump’s declaration of April as National Sexual Assault Awareness and Prevention Month.

-The week began with an image of 25-year-old Saffiyah Khan standing nose-to-nose with a visibly-aggravated demonstrator from the English Defence League (EDL) going viral, her unbothered expression being cited by many as a symbol of bravery.
+The week began with an image of 25-year-old Saffiyah Khan standing nose to nose with a visibly aggravated demonstrator from the English Defence League (EDL) going viral, her unbothered expression being cited by many as a symbol of bravery.

 The group, which identifies itself as part of the “the struggle against global Islamification,” has a history of events ending in violence.
 Khan has since said that she acknowledged the possibility of the situation physically escalating, but remained unintimidated.